 For CFS patients, linking their illness to one they do not have keeps them from finding out the true cause of their symptoms.
 Most fatigue producing illnesses have at least some treatment available.
 CFS patients are being denied appropriate treatment by doctors who are content leaving their patients with a label which basically says “I don’t know what’s wrong with you, and I’m not going to search any further.”
 One study found that a whopping 30% of individuals suffering from Major Depression are misdiagnosed with CFS.
 30%!!!
 That’s unforgivable!
 Especially considering Major Depression is a highly treatable condition.
 There have also been people with cancer, MS, Lupus, Lyme disease, AIDS, and many more illnesses, all misdiagnosed with CFS and left to suffer (and many times, worsen) on their own.
 If you are living with a diagnosis of CFS, I cannot urge you strongly enough to keep pushing for the real answer behind your symptoms.
 Keep seeing doctors until you find one as determined as you are to find your true diagnosis.
 Don’t give up!
 You’ll never find out what treatments are available to you until you first discover what is truly behind your symptoms.
 Do not, by any means, accept the non-answer of CFS.
 Every diagnosis of CFS is a misdiagnosis.

 If you think you might have true ME, I recommend using the International Consensus Criteria as a starting point towards making that determination.
 It’s not perfect, as the authors unfortunately used many mixed diagnosis “ME/CFS” papers while doing their research, but it does include many typical ME symptoms in its criteria and can help rule out many of the illnesses frequently misdiagnosed as ME.
-To truly define ME (and only ME), the ICC would need to add the requirements for viral onset and specific, testable muscle fatigue that together truly define and differentiate ME from other, similar conditions.
+To truly define ME (and only ME), the ICC would need to add the requirements for acute viral onset and specific, testable muscle fatigue that together truly define and differentiate ME from other, similar conditionsa.
+If you meet the ICC criteria, I highly recommend reading Dr. Hyde’s Nightingale Definition of ME, which can be downloaded here.
+This is the best ME-specific definition currently available.
 If you’d like to know more about what specific tests can be used to give a concrete diagnosis of ME, check out the page “ME tests.”
 If you’d like to read more about the difference between ME and CFS, as well as the politics which led to the current mess we are in, I highly recommend reading “The Misdiagnosis of CFS.”
-I’ll write more a about what, specifically, ME is in a later post, but if you want to get a head start, I recommend visiting The Hummingbirds’ Foundation for ME, which is one of the very few websites with accurate information about this disease.
-There is also a truly terrific series on all things ME – its history, symptoms, and what needs to happen now – going on over at A Rainbow At Night.
-Click here to read the first installment.
+I’ll write more about what, specifically, ME is in a later post, but if you want to get a head start, I recommend visiting The Hummingbirds’ Foundation for ME, which is one of the very few websites with accurate information about this disease.

 I promise to write more later, especially about how this illness has played out in my life, but for now I’d like to end this post with a plea.
 Please, don’t ever combine the terms ME and CFS in any way, and take time to educate those you see doing so.
 To combine those two terms is to assist in the propagation of a myth that hurts hundreds of thousands, if not millions, of people around the world every single day.
 None of us can get help until this myth disappears.
 Please help me spread the truth.
 Thank you.